 Asian markets are exhibiting a mixed trend on Thursday with investors treading cautiously despite a positive lead from Wall Street where the major averages ended higher overnight following the U.S. Federal Reserve's decision to maintain interest rates at record lows till 2015.

 Stocks saw some volatility following the release of the Federal Reserve's monetary policy announcement on Wednesday but managed to end the day modestly higher.
 With the upward move, the Dow reached a new record closing high.

 While buying interest has remained somewhat subdued, stocks continue to see modest strength in mid-day trading on Wednesday.
 The Dow has pulled back off its new record intraday high but remains in positive territory.

 Stocks have moved modestly higher in early trading on Wednesday, extending the upward move seen in the previous session.
 The major averages have all moved to the upside, with the Dow reaching a new record intraday high.

-After turning mixed over the course of the previous session, stocks are likely to move to the upside in early trading on Thursday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 32 points.
+After ending the previous session notably higher, stocks may show a lack of direction in early trading on Wednesday.
+The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures down by just 2 points.

-After ending the previous session slightly lower, stocks are likely to show a lack of direction in early trading on Tuesday.
-The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures down by just 3 points.
+While trading activity may be somewhat subdued, stocks are likely to move to the downside at the start of trading on Monday.
+The major index futures are currently pointing to a slightly lower open for the markets, with the Dow futures down by 8 points.